ogra/effetune/readme.md

 3. Plugin Documentation:
    - Click the ? button on any plugin to open its detailed documentation in a new tab

+### Processing Audio Files

+1. File Drop Area:
+   - A dedicated drop area is always visible below the Effect Pipeline
+   - Supports single or multiple audio files
+   - Files are processed using the current Pipeline settings
+   - All processing is done at the Pipeline's sample rate

+2. Processing Status:
+   - Progress bar shows current processing status
+   - Processing time depends on file size and effect chain complexity

+3. Download Options:
+   - Single files are downloaded as WAV format
+   - Multiple files are automatically packaged in a ZIP file

 ### Sharing Effect Chains